eiffel-community/eiffel/eiffel-syntax-and-usage/the-links-object.md

 __Legal targets:__ [EiffelArtifactCreatedEvent](../eiffel-vocabulary/EiffelArtifactCreatedEvent.md),
 [EiffelCompositionDefinedEvent](../eiffel-vocabulary/EiffelCompositionDefinedEvent.md)
 __Multiple allowed:__ No
-__Description:__ Identifies the Item Under Test: what is being tested and/or been verified to address an issue.
+__Description:__ Identifies the Item Under Test: what is about to be tested and/or has been verified to address an issue, respectively.

 ### TERC
 __Required in:__ None